keptn/keptn.github.io/content/docs/0.11.x/reference/bridge/oauth/index.md

 }
 ```

 From the response, Keptn bridge identifies the specific endpoints it needs to consume.
-Following sections provide specific details of these endpoints.
+The following sections provide specific details of these endpoints.

 ### authorization endpoint
-Generates an authentication code and redirects to the given redirect URI.
+It generates an authentication code and redirects to the given redirect URI.

 The following query parameters must be supported:
 - client_id